kubernetes/website/docs/tasks/administer-cluster/dns-custom-nameservers.md

 The diagram below shows the flow of DNS queries specified in the configuration above.
 With the dnsPolicy set to “ClusterFirst”, a DNS query is first sent to the DNS caching layer in kube-dns.
-From here, the suffix of the request is examined and then forwarded to the appropriate DNS.
+From there, the suffix of the request is examined and then forwarded to the appropriate DNS.
 In this case, names with the cluster suffix (e.g. “.cluster.local”) are sent to kube-dns.
-Names with the stub domain suffix (e.g. “.acme.local”) will be sent to the configured custom resolver.
-Finally, requests that do not match any of those suffixes will be forwarded to the upstream DNS.
+Names with the stub domain suffix (e.g. “.acme.local”) are sent to the configured custom resolver.
+Finally, requests that do not match any of those suffixes are forwarded to the upstream DNS.

 Below is a table of example domain names and the destination of the queries for